 Supply adequate humidity

-It is crucial that once you bring your plants inside, you provide the needed warmth for their survival.
+It is crucial that once you bring your plants inside, you provide the needed warmth for their survival with full-spectrum light.
 The reason you brought them indoors is to save them from the cold in the first place.

-So, you may want to get a house humidifier that will keep on blowing heat onto the atmosphere of your home, thereby regulating the humidity for your plants.
+So, you may want to get a house humidifier that will keep on blowing heat into the atmosphere of your home, thereby regulating the humidity of your plants.

 Peradventure, you don't have a humidifier set up; you could mist the plants many times in a day whenever possible and then keep them in humidifier trays.

-Humidifier trays are special trays containing pebbles into which you add water which eventually evaporates and keep the plants humid.
+Humidifier trays are special trays containing pebbles into which you add water which eventually evaporates and keeps the plants humid.

 Two surefire signs indicate that plants could need a bit more humidity.
 They include: